On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Kreiss-Lopatinskii determinants

-Let us remark that under the Cauchy-stability assumption~\ref{assumption:cauchystab}, the inclusion $\Gamma\subset \overline{\D}$ is known.
+\begin{rem} Under the Cauchy-stability assumption~\ref{assumption:cauchystab}, the inclusion $\Gamma\subset \overline{\D}$ is known.
 From there, it follows that the unbounded connected component of $\C\setminus\Gamma$ contains the whole set~$\U$ so that a weaker form of the lemma is available for considering $z \in \U$ only.
-If in addition, the considered scheme is even \emph{dissipative}, that is if its symbol $\symbole$ satisfies
+If in addition, the considered scheme is also \emph{dissipative}, that is if its symbol $\symbole$ satisfies